Lower Platte River

 Canoe, Kayak, Tube

 Gentle flowing river with easy gradual turns.
 As you head down the river you will come into a small lake called Loon Lake.
 This is part of the lower Platte river, you simply paddle along the right hand side and you will pick the river back up again.
 This takes approx. 20 minutes to get through.
-You will also pass through the State of Michigan's Fish Weir.
-This is a contraption that has gates that can be lowered into the river to stop the migrating Salmon from going up stream.
+You will also pass through the State of Michigan’s Fish Weir.
+This is a contraption over the river that has gates that can be raised and lowered to stop the migrating Salmon from going up stream in the fall.
 The weir is in operation from the middle of August until October.
 During these months portaging around the weir is necessary.
+What a great time to see a lot of fish!
 River depth on average is between 2-3 feet deep with a few holes that are deeper.
 This is a great trip for the whole family or the beginning canoers.
 It truly is for all ages and abilities.
 Total trip time takes 2-21/2 hrs and ends at a sandy beach on Lake Michigan with a beautiful picnic area and modern restroom facilities.
 You will get out of the river well before it dumps into Lake Michigan.
-This is where your car will be waiting for you.
+This is where your car is parked waiting for you.

 Upper Platte River